-The absolute pièce de résistance or masterpiece in the museum is the flooded forest.
+The absolute masterpiece in the museum is the flooded forest.
 This greenhouse-like structure lets you walk around a simulated piece of the Amazon rainforest in Brazil.
-The molds of the tall Ceiba trees were even made in Brazil.
+The molds of the tall Ceiba trees even came from Brazil, where they were constructed.
 Inside the glass structure live over 100 different animal species, including piranhas and capybaras.
 To complete the realistic rainforest experience, there are regular showers of heavy rainfall in the Barcelonian jungle.

 The flooded forest doubles as an aquarium when you step out of the greenhouse.
 The glass walls allow you to see all the creatures living under the surface of the water, like alligators and tortoises.
 On the benches along the glass walls were people making sketches and peacefully watching the fish swimming by.
 The place really calmed me down.
 It think it’s one of my favourite spots in Barcelona.